Memorable Halloween Storms

 In October 1991, several rare weather events that would have been far less threatening had they happened individually, coincided at the same time.
 The result: an exceptionally powerful storm rained down across a very large area.
 It’s widely believed that if the storm had been more concentrated, it would have resembled a hurricane.

 Because the storm occurred without the typical hurricane warnings, smaller vessels at sea were caught off-guard in hurricane-like conditions.
 The event became the basis for the best-selling novel “The Perfect Storm” by Sebastian Junger.

 Not all storms are from the weather!
 Check out this epic solar storm of 2003.

 Share your scary weather story!

-Did it rain on your trick-or-treating?
+Did it rain, snow, or worse on your trick-or-treating?
 Snow?
 Tell us about your Halloween Weather Stories in the comments below.